usethesource/rascal-website/courses/Bibliography/Bibliography.md

 The literature about Rascal goes back all the way to 1980's when its predecessor ASF+SDF spawned.
-This page intends to provide a comprehensive list of papers, PhD theses and master's theses about what is happening "under the hood", on the language level and with the applications of Rascal in the fields of Programming Languages, Software Engineering, Reverse Engineering, Re-engineering, Refactoring, Domain-specific Languages, Model Driven Engineering, and Security.
-The list includes work by the team members working on ASF+SDF and Rascal, but also key inspirations from colleagues around the world..
+This page intends to provide a comprehensive list of papers, PhD theses and master's theses about what is happening "under the hood", on the language level and with the applications of Rascal.

 ## Applications

+Work that applies the meta-technology and theories is scattered over several sub-disciplines of Computer Science; e.g.
+Programming Languages, Software Engineering, Reverse Engineering, Re-engineering, Refactoring, Domain-specific Languages, Model Driven Engineering, and System Security.

 ### 2020's